kaizen-ai/kaizenflow/docs/coding/all.coding_style.how_to_guide.md

 - Pros of the _Good_ vs _Bad_ style
-  - When you wrap multiple functions, each function needs to propagate the default parameters, which: - violates DRY; and - adds maintenance burden (if you change the innermost default parameter, you need to change all of them!)
+  - When you wrap multiple functions, each function needs to propagate the default parameters, which:
+    - Violates DRY; and
+    - Adds maintenance burden (if you change the innermost default parameter, you need to change all of them!)
     - With the proposed approach, all the functions use `None`, until the innermost function resolves the parameters to the default values
   - The interface is cleaner